1996 Croatia USAF CT-43 crash: Investigation

 The crash site, on a 2,300 ft hill, was 1.6 mi northeast of where the aircraft should have been on the inbound course to the NDB.
 The published NDB approach brings the inbound aircraft down a valley, and has a minimum descent height of 2,150 ft at the missed approach point (where they should have climbed and turned to the right if the runway was not in view), which is below the elevation of the hills to the north.
 The runway is at 510 ft above sea level.
 Five other aircraft had landed prior to the CT-43A and had not experienced any problems with the navigational aids.
 No emergency call from the pilots occurred, and they did not initiate a missed approach, though they were beyond the missed approach point when they hit the hill at 2:57 pm local time.

 Each country is responsible for publishing the approach charts, including minimum descent heights, for its airports, and the investigators noted that the minimum in mountainous terrain in the United States is 2,800 ft, as compared to the 2,150 ft on the chart given to the crew of IFO-21.
-It was a requirement of the US Air Force to review and approve all charts, and to ban flights into airports for which the charts did not meet the proper American aviation standards.
+It was a requirement of the US Air Force to review and approve all charts, and to ban flights into airports for which the charts did not meet American aviation standards.
 The commander of the 86th Operations Group, Col. John E. Mazurowski, revealed that he had requested (but not yet received) approval to waive the review for Dubrovnik, as the approach had worked for years, and the delay of a full review could hamper the interests of the American diplomatic mission.

 Victims

-Thirty-five people, six military crewmembers and twenty-nine civilians, died in the crash.
+Thirty-five people—six military crewmembers and twenty-nine civilians—died in the crash or from their injuries.
+Technical Sergeant Shelly Ann Kelly, who survived the initial accident, died later that night while being transported to the hospital.
 Thirty-three of the victims were Americans and two were Croatians.
 Twelve Department of Commerce officials, including Secretary Brown, were among the deceased.